SyllabiShare/syllabi-share/README.md

 ### Finding a Syllabus

-SyllabiShare sorts syllabi by department so you can find a specific syllabus at the page that corresponds to its department. - Search for syllabi by the course identifiers (CS 2150) or the professor.
+SyllabiShare sorts syllabi by department so you can find a specific syllabus at the page that corresponds to its department.

+You can also search for syllabi by the course identifiers (CS 2150) or the professor.

 _Note: You might not find a syllabus you desire since SyllabiShare relies on students uploading the syllabi._